 Rule of Law for Development Internship Program

 Under the Rule of Law for Development Internship program, staff and faculty give guidance to students with respect to finding internship opportunities with organizations which carry out rule of law and development work.
-These internships generally take place after the course-work part of the program in Rome is finished.
-Several PROLAW internship scholarships of $3,000 are awarded on a competitive basis to help fund living costs.
-Previous PROLAW students have enjoyed internships at the large development organizations based in Rome (the International Development Law Organization, the Food and Agriculture Organization, the International Fund for Agricultural Development and UNIDROIT), as well as at other international organizations such as the Organization of American States and the UN Department of Peacekeeping Operations in Washington DC, the International Criminal Tribunal in The Hague, the African Union in Addis Abeba and the European Public Law Organization in Athens.
+These internships generally take place after the course-work phase of the program in Rome is finished.
+Several internship scholarships are awarded on a competitive basis to help fund living costs.
+Previous students have in the past enjoyed internships at the large development organizations based in Rome, such as the International Development Law Organization, the Food and Agriculture Organization, the International Fund for Agricultural Development and UNIDROIT; as well as at other large organizations internationally such as the Organization of American States and the UN Department of Peacekeeping Operations in Washington DC, the International Criminal Tribunal in The Hague, the African Union in Addis Abeba and the European Public Law Organization in Athens.
 Students have also undertaken internships at foreign embassies and development consultancy firms in Rome, as well as at NGOs around the world.